Obtenez de l'aide 24 h/24 et 7 j/7

 Layers 3 and 4 of the OSI model are considered the transport and network layers of the communication system.
 DDoS attacks directed at layers 3 and 4 flood the network interface with traffic, overwhelming its resources and denying it the ability to respond to legitimate website visitors.
 With Cloudflare enabled, attack traffic that would otherwise directly affect your server infrastructure is intelligently routed to Cloudflare’s global Anycast network of datacenters.
 Once this traffic has been rerouted, your website leverages Cloudflare’s network capacity and server infrastructure to absorb the attack traffic at our network’s edge.
 Your website, with the protection of Cloudflare, is safe from all layer 3 and 4 attack traffic.

 Layer 7 DDoS attacks, also called application-layer attacks, focus on specific characteristics of web applications that create bottlenecks.
 With application-layer attacks, the amplification is CPU, memory or resource-based, not network (layer 3 or 4) based.
-Cloudflare provides protection against layer 7 attacks and, on average, reduces HTTP attack traffic by 90%.
+Cloudflare provides protection against layer 7 attacks and can reduce HTTP attack traffic by more than 90%.
 The 10% of HTTP traffic that does make it through traditional protections still has the potential to be overwhelming; in this scenario, Cloudflare offers a security setting called “I’m Under Attack” mode (IUAM).
 In IUAM, an interstitial page is presented to your site’s visitors for 5 seconds while automated checks are completed to ensure the traffic is legitimate.

 Layer 3 and 4 DDoS attacks are nearly impossible to mitigate using on-premise hardware solutions; if an attack’s throughput is more than a network link can handle, there are no additional resources that can be applied to reroute attack traffic and provide a safe passage for legitimate traffic.
 For example, if a router with a 5Gbps port is overwhelmed by 6Gbps of attack traffic, the port will become flooded with requests and unusable.
 Alternatively, Cloudflare’s Anycast global network intelligently recognizes and distributes layer 3 and 4 attack traffic across the network, allowing legitimate traffic to access your Cloudflare protected website.